 (Missionary Training Centre Voice/Price’s Dad/Joseph Smith/Mission President)

-Performer, musician and teacher, Andrew is a graduate of both Music Education from The University of Melbourne and Music Theatre from the Western Australian Academy of Performing Arts (WAAPA).
-Recently appearing in Julie Andrews’ landmark production of My Fair Lady at the Sydney Opera House (Opera Australia/GFO), Andrew has also performed in major Australian productions of South Pacific (OA/GFO), Love Never Dies, including its internationally-released DVD (Really Useful), The Addams Family and Jersey Boys (Newtheatricals), and Priscilla; Queen of the Desert (Backrow).
-He has created roles in world premiere productions of the hit new Australian musical Ladies in Black (QTC/MTC), Dirty Dancing – The Classic Story On Stage (JEL), Ned – A New Australian Musical (Capitol Events) and Rendez-vous: an opera noir (Black Swan/Tura Events).
+Performer, musician and teacher, Andrew is a graduate of both The University of Melbourne (B.Ed. – Music) and the Western Australian Academy of Performing Arts (B.A. – Music Theatre).
+Andrew appeared in Julie Andrews’ 60th anniversary production of My Fair Lady at the Sydney Opera House (Opera Australia/GFO), performed in major Australian productions of South Pacific (OA/GFO), Love Never Dies, including its internationally-released DVD (Really Useful), The Addams Family and Jersey Boys (Newtheatricals), and Priscilla Queen of the Desert (Backrow).
+He has created roles in world premiere productions of the hit Australian musical Ladies in Black (QTC/MTC), Dirty Dancing – The Classic Story On Stage (JEL), Ned – A New Australian Musical (Capitol Events) and Rendez-vous: an opera noir (Black Swan/Tura Events).
 Andrew was also in the Green Room Award-winning actor/musician ensemble cast of Once (MTC/GFO).
-A semi-regular for The Production Company, credits there include Show Boat, Guys & Dolls, Sugar, Dirty Rotten Scoundrels, Damn Yankees, Camelot and South Pacific.
+A semi-regular for The Production Company, credits there include Show Boat, Guys & Dolls, The Pirates of Penzance, Sugar, Dirty Rotten Scoundrels, Damn Yankees, Camelot and South Pacific.
 Andrew has performed for Black Swan Theatre Company in The Merry-Go-Round In The Sea and The Hayloft Project/Critical Stages’ Delectable Shelter.
-Screen credits include The Doctor Blake Mysteries and It’s A Date.
+His screen credits include The Doctor Blake Mysteries and It’s A Date.

 Augustin Aziz Tchantcho